redchillipadi/Gazebo_road/README.md

 # Gazebo_road

 ## Launching the simulation environment
-1. move the libActorCollisionsPlugin.so to the gazebo plugins directory
+1. move the libActorCollisionsPlugin.so and libgazebo_ros_laser.so to the gazebo plugins directory
 the default directory is /usr/lib/x86_64-linux-gnu/gazebo-9/plugins.
 2. Install dependency
 rosdep install --from-paths /home/your_direction/src --ignore-src